Warrior-li/JAVA2024/Weekly Workbooks/05 Exceptions and Extensions/README.md

 The 'Win Threshold' is the number of cells in a row required to win a match (3 in a "standard" game).
 It would make for a more interesting game if it were possible to change this threshold during a game.
-To support this feature, the `OXOGame` class includes interaction features to allow the user to alter the win threshold:
+To support this feature, the `OXOGame` class includes features that allow the user to interactively alter the win threshold:
 - Pressing the `+` key on the keyboard should increase the win threshold
 - Pressing the `-` key on the keyboard should decrease the win threshold